Mediator, Arbitrator, Attorney, Retired Judge

 Judge Steven I. Platt (Ret.) is a Neutral and member of the Maryland Board of Directors of The National Academy of Distinguished Neutrals (NADN) which after a thorough peer review by the Board of Directors of that “invitation only” organization selects only the top 10% of Neutrals in the country.
 He is also on the Judicial, Commercial, Employment, Large Complex Case, and Construction Panels of the American Arbitration Association (AAA), the International Institute for Conflict Prevention and Resolution (CPR), The International Mediation Institute (IMI), The Association for International Arbitration (AIA), and Resolute Systems (RS).
 He has taught the use of mediation and arbitration in resolving Business Disputes to Judges and Lawyers both in Maryland and nationally through both The Judicial Education Program of The American Enterprise Institute (AEI) Brookings Joint Center for Regulatory Studies (served on Judicial Advisory Board), and through The American College of Business Court Judges (Past- President).

-Experience as a neutral includes executive employment agreements and handbook plan disputes as well as wage and hour disputes and discrimination cases.
+Experience as a Neutral includes executive employment agreements and handbook plan disputes as well as wage and hour disputes and discrimination cases.
 It also includes extensive coaching, mediating and arbitrating, mergers and acquisitions, negotiations in disputes arising out of litigated cases and controversies including the neutral case evaluation of these disputes.
-Judge Platt’s experience also encompasses extensive service as a Special Master in discovery disputes including those related to electronic discovery (ESI), as well as the administration of Corporate and LLC dissolution procedures and interim management of those enterprises.
+Judge Platt’s experience also encompasses extensive service as a Special Magistrate in discovery disputes including those related to electronic discovery (ESI), as well as the administration of Corporate and LLC dissolution procedures and interim management of those enterprises.

 Upon retirement from the bench in early 2007, Judge Platt established The Platt Group, Inc., and is currently engaged in mediation, arbitration and neutral case evaluation of complex civil litigation including legal malpractice cases, medical malpractice cases, product liability cases, business disputes, real estate matters, and other civil cases.